leaderlessness-research-club/leaderlessness.club/_home/_page.md

 # LRC: Leaderlessness Research Club

-**Our mission** is to make leaderlessness accessible and practical for all scales of organization, from informal collectives to large formal businesses by increasing the awareness and amount of information supporting this goal.
+**Our mission** is to practically implement and experiment with forms of collective management, paving the path for other organizations to follow.

 How we achieve our mission:

-  * Conduct and publish field research and general materials regarding leaderless organization
+  * Conduct and publish field research on existing forms of leaderless organization
-  * Facilitate discussion, presentations, events on the topic of leaderless organization, and make summaries available to general public
+  * Create and publish summaries, critiques, and reviews of existing materials on forms and anthropologies of (hopefully implementable) collective management
-  * Increase accessibility of new/original and pre-existing materials on leaderlessness
+  * Facilitate discussions, offer presentations, and create general public events regarding implementing and experimenting with leaderless organization AKA collective management.
-  * Write about running leaderless organizations, e.g., decision-making process, proposal building, law, experiences/anecdotes
+  * Offer feasible guides on implementation of great reductions of bureaocracy
-  * Answer public questions on leaderlessness
+  * Offer guides on eschewing surveillance in regard to business ontologies, how do withdrawal forms of labor which managerialism cannot do without
-  * Create reports, publish research finding
+  * Publish original collective management implementation manuals and guidebooks, report on experiments regarding our real world example-implementations of these manuals and guidebooks, from the high level overall system to the components (like consensus)
-  * Dogfood/experiment with LRC's formalized proposals for group decision-making models, based on LRC's research
+  * Answer public questions on leaderlessness implementation

 Interested in learning more?
 [Join our Discord!](https://discord.gg/bBP3cU)